madcampos/madcampos.github.io/src/content/blog/2023/05/hello-world.md

 ## #rant

-I know that vite is amazing.
+I know that Vite is amazing.
 It helps in getting a nice and optimized project all the way and having a "no build" development environment is really refreshing and is lovely to work on. _However_, I still hate that I’m required to have a build step when generating my files.
 That _is_ a good idea for big projects full of small files and libraries but I’d still like to have the option to opt out of bundling just to have a website that is readable _by people_ and a good place to learn even though it is not as optimal.
 I hate to be locked in and have to go out of my way to deal with [Rollup](https://rollupjs.org/) (or [Webpack](https://webpack.js.org/)) shenanigans instead of just compiling typescript and be done with it.

 Okay, #rant over, back to the post.